GORAM: Graph-oriented ORAM for Efficient Ego-centric Queries on Federated Graphs: Overview

-\tinypara{Based on \mat. } With the public vertex set $V$, data providers can locally construct the $|V|^2$ adjacency matrix, encrypt it into the secret-shared matrix, and transfer the shares to the computation servers.
-The servers add up the secret matrices element-wise to form the secret matrix of the global graph $G$.
-Because \mat models the graph as a $|V| \times |V|$ matrix, we can adopt the ORAM atop of it to support efficient ego-centric queries.
-Specifically, we build two ORAMs, one is an ORAM over an array of $|V|$ matrix rows (adj-\voram) and the other is over an array of $|V|^2$ matrix elements (adj-\eoram).
-For ego-centric queries about vertex $v$, we can access the $\mathsecret{i}$th row from the adj-\voram.
-This row contains $|V|$ elements, each representing the edge number between $v$ and $v_j, j \in [|V|]$; and for queries about edge $(v_i, v_j)$, we can access the element $\mathsecret{i*|V|+j}$ from the adj-\eoram, which contains the number of edge $(v_i, v_j)$.
-Through ORAM, we can achieve $O(|V|)$ or $O(PT\log(\frac{|V|}{T}))$ complexity for each vertex- or edge-centric query, respectively.
-However, the major drawback is the $O(|V|^2)$ space cost, making it impractical for sparse graphs, which is unfortunately common in real-world applications~\cite{linkbench2013,slashdot,dblp, chung2010graph}.
-Also, we can not support arbitrary ego-centric queries, \eg statistic analysis, because we can not support the cases that the edges with the same start and end vertices contain different attributes.
-To support the cases directly, data providers can place multiple edges $(v_i, v_j)$ with different attributes into the $(i, j)$th matrix cell.
-However, this would compromise privacy as the servers could infer which edge is more prevalent in the private graphs.
-To protect this information, we must pad each cell to align with the maximum one using dummy edges, which exacerbates the already considerable space cost.
+\tinypara{Based on \mat. } With the public vertex set $V$, data providers can locally construct the $|V|^2$ adjacency matrix, encrypt it into secret-shared matrix and transfer the shares to the computation servers.
+Each server adds up the $N$ secret matrices to form the secret matrix of the global graph $G$.
+Because \mat is a $|V| \times |V|$ matrix, we can naively adopt the ORAM for efficient access.
+Specifically, we build two ORAMs, adj-\voram, operating over $|V|$ matrix rows (source vertices) and adj-\eoram, operating over an array of $|V|^2$ matrix elements (edges).
+For a vertex query on $v_i$, we access the $\mathsecret{i}$th row from the adj-\voram.
+This row contains $|V|$ elements, each representing the edge number between $v_i$ and $v_j, j \in [|V|]$.
+For an edge query on $(v_i, v_j)$, we access the element $\mathsecret{i*|V|+j}$ from the adj-\eoram, which contains the number of edge $(v_i, v_j)$.

+\mat is simple but never practical because of three issues.
+The most fatal one is the $O(|V|^2)$ space cost, making it impractical for real-world sparse graphs~\cite{linkbench2013,slashdot,dblp, chung2010graph}.
+Secondly, to limit $V$, we need to expose the actual vertex set, instead of just the possible namespace, public to all parties, leaking the information of the global set (\eg the global customer list).
+Lastly, we cannot support multi-graph, \ie edges with different attributes between a single pair of vertices, which is desirable in applications like transactions.